ironcore-dev/metal-operator/docs/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>BootType specifies the type of boot configuration.
-It can be either &ldquo;Oneoff&rdquo; or &ldquo;Persistent&rdquo;.
+It can be either &ldquo;OneOff&rdquo; or &ldquo;Persistent&rdquo;.
 If not specified, it defaults to &ldquo;Persistent&rdquo;.
 &ldquo;Persistent&rdquo; will set the configuration reboot the server before setting the server to the desired power state mentioned in spec.</p>
-<p>&ldquo;Oneoff&rdquo; will set the configuration to boot once. next boot-up will boot into default boot order.
+<p>&ldquo;OneOff&rdquo; will set the configuration to boot once. next boot-up will boot into default boot order.
 if power state mentioned in spec is &ldquo;PowerOn&rdquo;, server will be powered on and will boot into the configuration. if power state is &ldquo;PowerOff&rdquo;, server will be powered off and will boot into the configuration on next power on.</p>
 </td>